 Someone once called Bruce Baum “a 190- pound comedy circus with a mustache,” then ran away.
-In fact, he was only five pounds off.
+In fact, they were only five pounds off.

 If it was possible to stuff Daffy Duck, some oatmeal, and Benjamin Franklin into a blender and hit the puree button, one might pour out a helping of Bruce Baum.
 Unfortunately, we may never know for sure.